moj-analytical-services/user-guidance/source/documentation/about.md

 GitHub provides a single location for all of our code -- this enables analysts to collaborate more effectively, share knowledge, do peer review and produce high–quality reproducible analysis.

-More details on what a RAP is and its benefits can be found [here](../annexes.html#Reproducible Analytical Pipelines)
+More details on what a RAP is and its benefits can be found [here](../annexes.html#Reproducible Analytical Pipelines).

 ## Secure and well-engineered environment